swigof/Bnuuy-Deliverance/README.md

   * one 8x16 sprite: 0,0 <-> 4,8
   * two horizontal:  0,0 <-> 8,8
   * ...
-* rename and used direction constants that aren't joypad ones
 * migrate entities linked lists of active vs inactive instead of flag to avoid wasted cycles on loops
 * consolidate entity flags further into state to save ram if needed
   * alternatively, expand flags into variables if ram is fine